November 20, 2024

 Swiss

-Swiss Style (also referred to as International Typographic Style) originated in Russia, Germany, and the Netherlands in the 1920s, and it was further refined by Swiss designers in the 1950s.
-The “typographic” descriptor reflects the style’s use of left-aligned sans-serif fonts that were typically paired with photographic images or geometric graphics.
-The Swiss graphic design style was one of the first to set elements asymmetrically within a grid, emphasizing simplicity, objectivity, and readability, and it was the basis for several design movements that emerged during the 20th century.
-It remains influential through the 21st century — and it’s a favorite at Big Human!
+The “typographic” descriptor reflects the style’s use of left-aligned sans-serif fonts that were paired with photographic images or geometric graphics.
+Swiss Style was one of the first design movements to set elements asymmetrically within a grid, emphasizing simplicity, objectivity, and readability, and it was the basis for several graphic design movements that materialized during the 20th century.
+It remains influential through the 21st century — and it’s a favorite at Big Human.

 Key characteristics: